axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/new-dashboard/index.rst

 |case-quick-search-column-management|

-In the view mode, when quick search is enable, a textbox will appear to allow you to search.
+In the view mode, when quick search is enabled, a text box will appear to allow you to search.

 |case-quick-search-checkbox|